* Note that you may be using one of two editions of Geosystems: for convenience I will use abbreviations:

 - Thermosphere (outer atmosphere, equivalent to the heterosphere)

-This doesn’t mean it would feel hot.
-In the thermosphere, intense insolation excites/heats individual gas molecules so that individual particles are hot.
+In the thermosphere, intense insolation excites/heats individual gas molecules so that individual particles have a high temperature (high kinetic energy).
 But they are so spread apart (remember, the atmosphere at this altitude has only 0.001% of all atmospheric mass – spread out over 83% of the atmosphere’s depth!) that it doesn’t feel hot!
 In order to feel heat, a particle has to collide with you and transfer its heat to you.
 Because of such low densities, in the thermosphere the chances of collision are so few and collisions so isolated, that you would not feel the heat that the individual particles have!

 This is the upper portion of the homosphere, 50-80 km above the surface.
 It is very cold, and has low densities.
-Temperatures drop from 0°C at the stratopause to -90°C at the mesopause.
+Temperatures drop from 0°C at the stratopause (50 km) to -90°C at the mesopause (85 km).

 This is the middle portion of the homosphere, from 18-50 km above the surface.
-This layer warms from the tropopause (-57°C) to the stratopause (0°C), because of the presence of atmospheric ozone.
+This layer warms from the tropopause (18 km, -57°C) to the stratopause (50 km, 0°C), because of the presence of atmospheric ozone.
 Ozone effectively traps insolation.
+Stratospheric ozone has been decreasing since the 1970s due to human-generated pollutants, which is creating serious health risks (below).

 Thus, for every 1000 m you go up in elevation, on average, the temperature will drop 6.4°C. This is why the tops of mountains are usually much colder than the valley bottoms, below.